Please find access of the Implementation Academy Report 2013 via this link.

 Practical issues and adjudication

-The Implementation Academy will be first held during the 2013 ICPIC in Geneva and will be clearly identified in the programme.
+The Implementation Academy will be held for the second time during the 2015 ICPIC in Geneva and will be clearly identified in the programme.
 A separate category for the abstract presentations will be provided with details given for the content and attributes to be classified as a participating abstract in this category.